Defended a number of trademark infringement actions in federal court relating to the sale of alleged Zig Zag knockoff products.

 Jordan S. Bolton

 Jordan S. Bolton is an Equity Member in Clark Hill’s Litigation Practice Group.
-He has been with Clark Hill since 2002, has served in various leadership roles on the Recruiting Committee for more than a decade, has lead various corporate culture initiatives, has a leadership role in the firm’s E2 initiative (helping start-ups and other early stage ventures manage their legal spend), and is principally resident in the firm’s Birmingham, Michigan office.
+He has been with Clark Hill since 2002, is the Chairperson of the National Recruiting Committee (Summer Associate Program), leads various corporate culture initiatives, maintains a leadership role in the firm’s E2 initiative (helping start-ups and other early-stage ventures manage their legal spend), and is principally resident in the firm’s Birmingham, Michigan office.

 During his career, Jordan has received significant recognition from peer and other groups for his work, including being:

 - Recognized by Lawyers Weekly for obtaining the largest judgment in Michigan ($120,000,000)

 - Named the Legal Aid and Defenders' Pro Bono Attorney of the Year